 I don’t follow baseball all that closely (I’m a football kind of a gal), but I’ve always wanted to see a YouTube video with one of my favorite “baseball” songs – “What A Game!” from the musical Ragtime, mixed with pictures from baseball games/players/fans.
 I just love the humor in the lyrics (even though some of the words used are less than politically correct in this day and age), and it always seemed like a song that would be ripe for such a video treatment.

-I missed Opening Day by a couple of weeks last year, but I still wanted to pay tribute to America’s Pastime.
+I missed Opening Day by a couple of weeks back in 2013, but I still wanted to pay tribute to America’s Pastime.
 I had a lot of fun putting this together – I hope you like it (click on the icon in the lower right corner if you want to view it full-screen):

 When I saw this, I knew I had to include it for my friend Liesel:

 Now – the story behind the making of this video: